Last updated: March 8, 2021

 The following article offers a practical guide to build real-time streaming ETL.
 Learn more about this topic by downloading our streaming architecture white paper (free, pdf).

 Real-time data is seeing tremendous growth as new data sources such as IoT devices, real-time applications, and mobile devices become more integrated into business operations.

 From an engineering perspective, the nature of real-time data requires a paradigm shift in how you build and maintain your ETL data pipeline.
 This type of is continuously streamed in very expected loads, however, the structure of the data may change in the same frequency.

-In this article, we’ll cover all the bits and bytes required for a real-time streaming ETL pipeline which should address the challenges of dealing with real-time streaming data.
+In this article, we’ll cover all the bits and bytes required for a real-time streaming ETL pipeline that addresses the challenges of dealing with real-time streaming data.

-To start with, you need to stream your real-time data into a streaming platform – a message broker which processes streaming events from client apps or devices, and ensures it is sent to target storage systems.
-There are many to choose from, but if you don’t know any – using one of the popular streaming platforms such as Apache Kafka and Amazon Kinesis will do the trick (see our comparison of Kafka vs RabbitMQ).
+To start with, you need to stream your real-time data into a streaming platform – a message broker that processes streaming events from client apps or devices and ensures it is sent to target storage systems.
+There are many to choose from.
+If you’re uncertain which to choose, use one of the popular streaming platforms such as Apache Kafka and Amazon Kinesis.
+(See our comparison of Kafka vs RabbitMQ).

 Benefits of stream processing